hbiom/cv_generator/README.md

 Then, you can add data through the admin page :

-- First create your profile with your first name, last name, title, your profile type and a little text about you.
+- First create your profile with your first name, last name, title, your profile type and a little text about you (only one profile is possible)

 - Create your skills.
 Each skills can be affected by a category and a subcategory (only skills with core_skill = True will be display in skill session).